After the war on tobacco - a campaign for self-control?

 Research on the effects of graphic warnings suggests that

-smokers to consider quitting.
+the strategy prompts smokers to consider quitting.
 The hope is that making packaging as ugly and anonymous

 as possible as possible will keep cigarettes under the radar of the youth